These ladies are happy to see "The OT" back.

 "The name John Rillie has become ubiquitous in Australian basketball online media.
 After bursting onto the scene in the National Basketball League as a shaved-headed Rookie of the Year with the Brisbane Bullets, he went on to play for the Adelaide 36ers, West Sydney Razorbacks and ultimately the Townsville Crocodiles.
 All the way, "The Real Deal" was regarded as one of the most feared shooters in NBL history -- willing and ready to drop a dagger from deep at any moment.

-JR, On Fire.
+During his time in Townsville, JR set up his blog, JR, On Fire.
 His interaction with fans whilst playing in the NBL and his promotion of the game for no financial return have been revolutionary in the game.
 Hopefully the league has been paying attention to how successful this form of PR can be for Australian basketball and JR's fine work is replicated.
 Ever the giving and great character, John agreed to an interview with A Stern Warning to discuss his views on all manner of topics from the NBL to NBA to cage fights.

 Mookie: This has been the first time in many years that you've not been preparing for an NBL, European or College basketball season -- has your lifestyle changed much lately or is it still the same old workaholic, gym-rat JR?